 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.

-Before you go propping your extremely fragile newborn up on your decorative wall shelf for the sake of Instagram, please take a second to realize that NONE of these babies (not even Alan’s Christmas Elf) are actually sitting up on a shelf on their own.
-Should this be common sense?
-Probably, but the human brain hasn’t had time to evolve an Assumption-of-Image-Editing skill yet.
+Before you go propping your extremely fragile newborn up on your decorative wall shelf for the sake of Instagram, please take a second to realize that NONE of these babies (not even Alanโs Christmas Elf) are actually sitting up on a shelf on their own.
+The human brain hasnโt had time to evolve an Assumption-of-Image-Editing skill yet, so this might not be common sense.

 A safer alternative could be photographing it from the side as if you were looking at the shelf from an angle instead of standing right in front of it.
 But the shelf not being attached to anything can pose its own problems with older babies, as well.

-In future shelf shoots, Jenn started using a narrower shelf with more evenly-distributed weight (like this one) to help combat the shelf-flipping.
+In later shelf shoots, Jenn started using a narrower shelf with more evenly-distributed weight (like this one) to help combat the shelf-flipping.

 - Measurement: Crafted at a perfect 24 inches, providing ample space for…